BBudnicki/buoyhelp/docs/a-overview.md

 Explore the world around you through Buoy maps.
 See interesting things your neighbors spotted or learn about places you are traveling.
 Post about whatever interests YOU.

 ### Citizen Science (Research)
 Collect information from the community.
-Identify ecological trends environmental by recruiting from a global community.
-Buoy Maps brings all types of observations under 1 roof so users have a central place to report sightings that is consistent regardless of interest.
+Identify ecological & environmental trends by recruiting from a global community.
+Buoy Maps brings all types of observations under 1 roof so users have a central place to report sightings across any interest.
 [Learn more About Citizen Science](science)

 ### Community Organization (Action)
 Take action based on community posts.
-Take care of invasive plants before they become a problem.
-Cleanup a neighborhood park.
-Make the world a more enjoyable place to live.
+With Buoy maps you can work together to make your hometown a more enjoyable place to live, by seeing what's happening and taking action.
 [Learn more about Community Organization](organization)

 ### Municipal Maintenance (Management)
+Receive reports of potholes, broken street lamps, garbage and other road hazards from the public.
+Advertise when these issues are fixed, so that the public knows about the hard work you do.
 [Learn more about Municipal Maintenance](municipal)